bartlomiejrembisz/Small-C-libraries/Data Structures/README.md

 # Data Structures
 Data structures built as templates using recursive worker/wrapper functions.
-The data structures utilize linked lists as internal data structures.

 ## AVL.h
-Self balancing binary tree built on top of BST.h
+A dictionary class utilizing a self balancing binary tree built on top of BST.h

 ## BST.h
+A non-balancing dictionary class utilizing a binary tree as the internal data structure.

 ## Dictionary.h
+Dictionary utilizing a singly linked list as the internal data structure

 ### Basic usage:
 The data structures are used the exact same way, they differ in internal data structures and algorithms